RULES GOVERNING THE FIRE GROUND TRAINING AT THE ANNUAL CONVENTION

 - The Association portable hydrants shall be used for all hands-on hydrant drills.
 (Drill Number 1, 8 and 9).

 - All nozzle connections and coupling connections must show at least three (3) full threads or hand tight, at start or finish of drill, or both where required *WITH EXCEPTION OF DRILL #3.
+For consistency, the same judge shall check both valves for tightness on drill #3.

 EXPLANATION OF “three full threads or hand tight”: Couplings having more than three threads must be connected by at least three full threads.
 Couplings having less than three full threads must be connected hand tight.
 No quick couplers allowed.